WPTechInnovation/wpw-doc-dev/docs/internal-structure.md

 This token is then securely passed to the petrol pump.
 In this case the petrol station is the Producer, or is acting as the merchant, or HTE (Host Terminal Emulation, accepting payment), which then directly communicates with the Worldpay gateway to make a 'card on file' or 'eCommerce' payment authorisation request.
 With the payment authorised, the petrol station then releases the purchased service to the shopper.

-The beauty of Worldpay Within is that it enables smart devices to both make and receive payments.
-In the example above the petrol station could then go on to make payments to the oil company's smart hub which is providing the petrol.
+The beauty of Worldpay Within is that it enables smart devices to both make *and* receive payments.
+In the example above, the petrol station could then go on to make payments to the oil company's smart hub which is providing the petrol.

 ## How the Wrapper works